-The Campaign for Equal Marriage in the Church of England was formally launched in April 2019 to campaign for changes in the Church to remove the current discrimination against married same-gender couples in the Church and to enable same-gender couples to be married in their parish church – in other words, for all married or engaged couples to be treated the same, no matter what their gender, sex or sexual orientation.
+The Campaign for Equal Marriage in the Church of England was formally launched in April 2019 to campaign for changes in the Church to remove the current discrimination against married same-sex couples in the Church and to enable same-sex couples to be married in their parish church – in other words, for all married or engaged couples to be treated the same, no matter what their gender, sex or sexual orientation.

 The campaign, known as ‘Equal‘ for short, is just that – a campaign.
 It is not a membership organization or a group, or a charity, or a company limited by guarantee.
 You can’t join it or vote at its AGM (there isn’t one).
 We are a single-issue campaign.

 What anyone can do is support us, and we hope you will!
 You can pray for us and for change in the Church, subscribe to receive updates and newsletters, donate to the Campaign, sign our Open Letter to the House of Bishops, tell others about the Campaign, wear an ‘Equal’ badge, give badges to your friends, and offer to help us in our work.

 For information about our logo (in its various forms) see here.

 Aims of the Campaign